freeglut/freeglut/altbuild/README.md

 `config.h.*` files provided, copy it to the project root directory with the name `config.h`.
 The following config files are available:

-  - config.h.gnulinux: GNU/Linux with X11
+  - config.h.unix: Modern UNIX with X11 (GNU/Linux, FreeBSD, etc).
-  - config.h.bsd: FreeBSD, NetBSD, etc.
   - config.h.msvc6: Windows build with MS Visual C/C++ 6.0.
   - config.h.irix5: IRIX 5.x build with the SGI compiler.
   - config.h.irix6: IRIX 6.x build with the SGI compiler.